hyperhyperspace/hhs3-ts/modules/replica/README.md

 Finally, we'll define `getView(at: Version, from: Version)` as the version that contains the union of all the operations in the set `at` and the **barrier operations** in `concurrent(at, from)`.
 Intuitively, to update the version `at` with anything relevant happening up to `from`, we need to add any barrier ops in `from` that happened concurrently with `at`.

-The view mechanism ensures that **Monotone View Types** are coordination-free, and can be safely replicated.
+The view mechanism ensures that **Monotone View Types** are coordination-free, and can be safely replicated, even if the underlying type is not (because of the barriers).
 However, the price we pay is having "non final" views.

 To be of practical application, we'll require that whenever a new operation is applied at version `v`, we can derive a boundary that limits how far in the past other views may be affected: